Related articles

 rails/commands

-At this point, Rails is going to run the command you asked it to run: server.
-Here's an overview of how it goes.
+At this point, Rails will execute the command you asked for: server.
+Here's a look at how that happens.

 # frozen_string_literal: true